Actions and Triggers

 inputs:

-- help: Model name
+- help: Model used to tag the images

 human_name: Model name